 Christine S. Bolger

-Christine S. Bolger is a partner with the firm, practicing in all aspects of commercial real estate law.
-She represents local and national clients in acquiring, selling, leasing, developing and financing all types of commercial real property throughout the United States.
+Christine S. Bolger is a partner at Firsel Ross & Weis, practicing in all aspects of commercial real estate law.
+She represents local and national clients in acquiring, selling, leasing, developing, and financing all types of commercial real property throughout the United States.
 This includes acquisitions and dispositions of multi-family projects, retail shopping centers, vacant land, multiple parcel assemblages, industrial buildings, hotels, office buildings, and manufactured home communities.
 Christine handles all phases of a real estate transaction, from initial contract through closing.
-She has extensive experience closing real estate transactions for owners, investors and developers.
-In recent years, in particular, Christine has closed numerous multi-family acquisitions and refinances involving Freddie Mac, Fannie Mae, HUD and CMBS financing.
+She has extensive experience closing real estate transactions for owners, investors, and developers.
+In recent years, Christine has closed numerous multi-family acquisitions and refinances involving Freddie Mac, Fannie Mae, HUD, and CMBS financing.
 Christine has also represented national banks in sales of REO properties and post-foreclosure asset management.

 Christine brings more than 20 years of real estate transaction experience to the table, having closed thousands of real estate transactions during her legal career.
 Prior to completing her law degree, Christine worked as a real estate paralegal with a well-known boutique law firm in Chicago.
 Her extensive legal experience enables Christine to take a proactive yet efficient approach to real estate transactions, which results in cost-effective legal representation.

 Chicago Bar Association